 The UK round of the WRC has produced some of rallying’s most memorable moments.
 In 1995, Scotland’s Colin McRae, co-driven by Derek Ringer, became the first Briton to win the World Rally Championship title after a dramatic finale on home soil.
 In 2001, England’s Richard Burns, alongside Scottish co-driver Robert Reid, secured the crown in another tense Rally GB decider.

-Richard Lochhead MSP, Minister for Business and Employment, said: [Quote to follow]
+Richard Lochhead MSP, Minister for Business and Employment, said: "The Scottish Government is delighted to have played a role in bringing the World Rally Championship back to Scotland.

 Simon Larkin, Senior Events Director at WRC Promoter, said: “Since the FIA World Rally Championship last visited the UK in 2019, Motorsport UK and WRC Promoter have worked closely together to find the right pathway for its return.
 We have nothing but praise for the determination and hard work shown by Motorsport UK in bringing this project to life.